Can't share this digest on Facebook? Here's why.

 His petition was joined by Atty.
-Igot and Salapantan Jr. These two however have different issues.
-The suits of Igot and Salapantan are more of a taxpayer’s suit assailing the other provisions of BP 52 regarding the term of office of the elected officials, the length of the campaign and the provision barring persons charged for crimes may not run for public office and that the filing of complaints against them and after preliminary investigation would already disqualify them from office.
+Romeo Igot and Alfredo Salapantan, Jr. These two however have different issues.
+The suits of Igot and Salapantan are more of a taxpayer’s suit assailing the other provisions of BP 52 regarding the term of office of the elected officials, the length of the campaign, and the provision which bars persons charged for crimes from running for public office as well as the provision that provides that the mere filing of complaints against them after preliminary investigation would already disqualify them from office.

-HELD: The SC pointed out the procedural lapses of this case for this case would never have been merged.
-Dumlao’s cause is different from Igot’s.
+HELD: No. The SC pointed out the procedural lapses of this case for this case should have never been merged.
+Dumlao’s issue is different from Igot’s.
 They have separate issues.
 Further, this case does not meet all the requisites so that it’d be eligible for judicial review.
 There are standards that have to be followed in the exercise of the function of judicial review, namely: (1) the existence of an appropriate case; (2) an interest personal and substantial by the party raising the constitutional question; (3) the plea that the function be exercised at the earliest opportunity; and (4) the necessity that the constitutional question be passed upon in order to decide the case.

-The assertion that Sec 4 of BP 52 is contrary to the safeguard of equal protection is neither well taken.
+The assertion that BP 52 is contrary to the safeguard of equal protection is neither well taken.
 The constitutional guarantee of equal protection of the laws is subject to rational classification.
-If the groupings are based on reasonable and real differentiations, one class can be treated and regulated differently from another class.
+If the groupings are based on reasonable and real differentiation, one class can be treated and regulated differently from another class.
 For purposes of public service, employees 65 years of age, have been validly classified differently from younger employees.
 Employees attaining that age are subject to compulsory retirement, while those of younger ages are not so compulsorily retirable.

 In respect of election to provincial, city, or municipal positions, to require that candidates should not be more than 65 years of age at the time they assume office, if applicable to everyone, might or might not be a reasonable classification although, as the Solicitor General has intimated, a good policy of the law should be to promote the emergence of younger blood in our political elective echelons.
 On the other hand, it might be that persons more than 65 years old may also be good elective local officials.